JuliaPlots/PlotDocs.jl/docs/gallery/plotlyjs/index.md

 # PlotlyJS

-To switch to PlotlyJS backend, you can use:
+To switch to the `PlotlyJS` backend, you can use:

 ```julia
 using Plots